victorminerva/AutoResizeEditText/README.md

 ![Arsenal Android](https://img.shields.io/badge/Android%20Arsenal-AutoResizeEditText-green.svg?style=flat)

+> If you have any question or suggestion with this library , welcome to tell me !

+## Introduction

 A EditText that resizes its text to be no larger than the width of the display.

+## Demo
 ![Example Image](/web/static/autoresizeedittext.gif?raw=true)

 ## Usage